 Target reps: 12

-These exercises are designed to develop more core stability, while bringing out definition in the rectus abdominis (the six pack!).
+These exercises are designed to develop core stability while defining the rectus abdominis (the six-pack).
 We all know how to perform a crunch, but make sure that you are truly contracting the ab muscles during this movement, rather than “folding” at the hips.
 For the V-ups, you’ll be lying flat and then bringing your legs straight up to meet your torso as you sit up.
 At the apex of the movement, you’ll be resting on your buttocks with your hands pointing forward past your legs.
-Don’t allow yourself to lie completely flat when you return to the starting position, but instead keep your heels and upper back raised slightly off the ground.
+Don’t allow yourself to lie completely flat when you return to the starting position, but instead, keep your heels and upper back raised slightly off the ground.

 It also looks cool as hell.

 The dragon flag is Bruce Lee’s famous move that involves holding onto an anchor point behind your head, resting your body on your shoulders, and then lowering your legs keeping your torso completely straight.
 This engages the core in an amazing way to prevent flexion in the spine and develop insane abs and athleticism.
 It also looks cool as hell.

 Air squats | Cossack squats | Pistol squats

 Training the legs with bodyweight alone is a big challenge.
 No bodyweight move can truly mimic a deadlift (if you have a kettlebell, then this can be used for hip hinges), and no bodyweight squat will provide the same kind of challenge or increased bone density.
 However, air squats performed for high repetitions can provide some different benefits by increasing capillary density, helping your legs grow faster, and recovering better when you return to the gym.
 Moreover, this is a great way to check in on your technique and make sure you have the mobility for a nice deep squat.